przbadu/jumpstart/README.md

-👉 We've also built [Jumpstart Pro](https://jumpstartrails.com) which is a version of Jumpstart that includes payments with Stripe & Braintree, team accounts, TailwindCSS, and much more.
+This Jumpstart is a fork of [Jumpstart](https://github.com/excid3/jumpstart)

 # Jumpstart Rails Template